rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/_remarks.md

 - a scope includes a node and all of its descendants ex-or none at all
 - which still needs to be confirmed or dismissed.

-# meta / beyond

-even a total base order allows to define a hierarchy
-- `scope(x) := [x,*] \ [y,*]`

-the general pattern of defining scopes
-- also applies to total orders
+# the pre-order rule
+- does not correspond with a well-defined set
-- type-0 - no edges have been added
+- i.e. there is no pre-calulated set of edges

-- type-1 - the edges of the order
+the pre-order traversal algorithm
+- is in regards to the unordered doctree
+- what does the algorithm look like if it is in regards to the ordered doctree?

+however, one can still state that
-- the resulting order is total
+- the document order is well defined
-- no more types possible